-By saving the players, which are founded with the support of Insight’s Player Roles, we could directly “drag-and-drop” the players into the team and instantly see how their SciSkill scores are compared to the “Top of the German Bundesliga”.
+By saving the players, which are founded with the support of the Player Roles functionality in SciSports’ platform, we could directly “drag-and-drop” the players into the team and instantly see how their SciSkill scores are compared to the “Top of the German Bundesliga”.

 For instance, from the shortlist both wingers David Neres and Leon Bailey as well right back Timothy Castagne are dropped into the Bayern Munich team.
 In one view, it will be clear what the direct influence had of the team SciSkill for the selected positions compared to averages of other major teams in the Bundesliga.

 View on the Shadow Team functionality: The wizard will help you set up your own specific criteria to “build” your own Shadow Team.

 Bayern Munich 2019/20: A view of the Bayern’s team for the upcoming season if we include the possible signings: David Neres (Ajax), Leon Bailey (Bayer Leverkusen) and Timothy Castagne (Atalanta Bergamo)

 In this case, we did a player search for Bayern Munich with the help of several functions within SciSports’ platform.
 With the help of SciSports’ Player Roles, for each club it is possible to search and find interesting potentials based on a reference player.
 Furthermore, with the use of a Shadow Team you will get an insight into what influences a player in the team could have based on his current SciSkill or SciSkill Potential score.
 This shown how to search and screen players in the first phase of the recruitment process.
 The addition of data insights to a club’s scouting, which consists of many football experts, makes it even more efficient and powerful.
 Combining the several scouting resources like data-, video- and a live scouting, is the key to organize your scouting department as a success.